libapps/libapps-mirror/nassh/doc/options.md

 * [gnubbyd app (beknehfpfkghjoafdifaflglpjkojoco)](https://chrome.google.com/webstore/detail/beknehfpfkghjoafdifaflglpjkojoco)
 * [gnubbyd ext (lkjlajklkdhaneeelolkfgbpikkgnkpk)](https://chrome.google.com/webstore/detail/lkjlajklkdhaneeelolkfgbpikkgnkpk)

+As a shortcut, `gnubby` may be used as an alias for the autodetected extension.

 ## `--ssh-client-version=<version>`

 The version of the ssh client to use.
 Intended for mitigating regressions with